 There was a further tv remake of the story with the disappointing The Day of the Triffids (2009), a three-hour mini-series from the BBC with Dougray Scott as Bill Masen and Joely Richardson as Josella, which widely departed from the John Wyndham book.

-Other adaptations of John Wyndham’s works include Village of the Damned (1960), from Wyndham’s The Midwich Cuckoos (1957), which was remade as Village of the Damned (1995); the alternate world film Quest for Love (1971), which was remade as the tv movie Random Quest (2006); and the children’s tv series Chocky (1984) about an alien visitor; and the tv mini-series The Midwich Cuckoos (2022).
+Other adaptations of John Wyndham’s works include Village of the Damned (1960), from Wyndham’s The Midwich Cuckoos (1957), which was remade as Village of the Damned (1995); the alternate world film Quest for Love (1971), which was remade as the tv movie Random Quest (2006); the children’s tv series Chocky (1984) about an alien visitor; and the tv mini-series The Midwich Cuckoos (2022).